$5.74 Billion in Sales Expected for The Kraft Heinz Company (NASDAQ:KHC) This Quarter

-Analysts forecast that The Kraft Heinz Company (NASDAQ:KHC – Get Rating) will post sales of $5.74 billion for the current quarter, according to Zacks.
-Five analysts have made estimates for Kraft Heinz’s earnings, with the highest sales estimate coming in at $5.88 billion and the lowest estimate coming in at $5.57 billion.
-Kraft Heinz reported sales of $6.39 billion in the same quarter last year, which would suggest a negative year over year growth rate of 10.2%.
-The business is expected to announce its next quarterly earnings report on Monday, January 1st.
+Wall Street brokerages predict that The Kraft Heinz Company (NASDAQ:KHC – Get Rating) will report $5.74 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
+Five analysts have issued estimates for Kraft Heinz’s earnings.
+The highest sales estimate is $5.88 billion and the lowest is $5.57 billion.
+Kraft Heinz posted sales of $6.39 billion during the same quarter last year, which suggests a negative year-over-year growth rate of 10.2%.
+The firm is scheduled to issue its next earnings report on Monday, January 1st.

-On average, analysts expect that Kraft Heinz will report full-year sales of $24.89 billion for the current financial year, with estimates ranging from $24.64 billion to $25.24 billion.
-For the next financial year, analysts expect that the business will report sales of $24.99 billion, with estimates ranging from $24.50 billion to $25.26 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of research analysts that follow Kraft Heinz.
+According to Zacks, analysts expect that Kraft Heinz will report full-year sales of $24.89 billion for the current year, with estimates ranging from $24.64 billion to $25.24 billion.
+For the next year, analysts expect that the company will post sales of $24.99 billion, with estimates ranging from $24.50 billion to $25.26 billion.
+Zacks Investment Research’s sales averages are an average based on a survey of sell-side analysts that cover Kraft Heinz.

-Kraft Heinz (NASDAQ:KHC – Get Rating) last posted its quarterly earnings data on Tuesday, February 15th.
-The company reported $0.79 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.63 by $0.16.
-The business had revenue of $6.71 billion during the quarter, compared to the consensus estimate of $6.63 billion.
-Kraft Heinz had a return on equity of 7.21% and a net margin of 3.89%.
-The firm’s quarterly revenue was down 3.3% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.80 earnings per share.
+Kraft Heinz (NASDAQ:KHC – Get Rating) last issued its quarterly earnings data on Tuesday, February 15th.
+The company reported $0.79 EPS for the quarter, beating the Zacks’ consensus estimate of $0.63 by $0.16.
+The firm had revenue of $6.71 billion for the quarter, compared to analysts’ expectations of $6.63 billion.
+Kraft Heinz had a net margin of 3.89% and a return on equity of 7.21%.
+The firm’s revenue was down 3.3% on a year-over-year basis.
+During the same period in the prior year, the company earned $0.80 EPS.

-A number of large investors have recently made changes to their positions in the business.
-American Trust purchased a new position in Kraft Heinz in the fourth quarter worth about $243,000.
-Optimum Investment Advisors lifted its position in shares of Kraft Heinz by 21.1% during the 4th quarter.
-Optimum Investment Advisors now owns 5,750 shares of the company’s stock valued at $206,000 after buying an additional 1,000 shares in the last quarter.
-Evergreen Capital Management LLC lifted its position in shares of Kraft Heinz by 2.0% during the 4th quarter.
-Evergreen Capital Management LLC now owns 52,265 shares of the company’s stock valued at $1,876,000 after buying an additional 1,014 shares in the last quarter.
-Comprehensive Financial Consultants Institutional Inc. purchased a new position in shares of Kraft Heinz during the 4th quarter valued at about $88,000.
-Finally, Norges Bank purchased a new position in shares of Kraft Heinz during the 4th quarter valued at about $134,147,000.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in KHC.
+Norges Bank acquired a new stake in shares of Kraft Heinz in the fourth quarter worth approximately $134,147,000.
+Morgan Stanley boosted its position in shares of Kraft Heinz by 59.2% in the second quarter.
+Morgan Stanley now owns 8,329,789 shares of the company’s stock worth $339,688,000 after acquiring an additional 3,097,989 shares during the last quarter.
+Nordea Investment Management AB boosted its position in shares of Kraft Heinz by 3,133.7% in the fourth quarter.
+Nordea Investment Management AB now owns 2,924,894 shares of the company’s stock worth $104,068,000 after acquiring an additional 2,834,444 shares during the last quarter.
+State Street Corp boosted its position in shares of Kraft Heinz by 5.9% in the fourth quarter.
+State Street Corp now owns 31,946,383 shares of the company’s stock worth $1,146,875,000 after acquiring an additional 1,787,910 shares during the last quarter.
+Finally, Renaissance Technologies LLC boosted its position in shares of Kraft Heinz by 531.7% in the fourth quarter.
+Renaissance Technologies LLC now owns 2,045,300 shares of the company’s stock worth $73,426,000 after acquiring an additional 1,721,500 shares during the last quarter.
 61.51% of the stock is currently owned by institutional investors and hedge funds.

-The company also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
-Shareholders of record on Friday, March 11th will be given a $0.40 dividend.
-The ex-dividend date of this dividend is Thursday, March 10th.
-This represents a $1.60 annualized dividend and a yield of 4.22%.
-Kraft Heinz’s payout ratio is 195.12%.
+The business also recently announced a quarterly dividend, which was paid on Friday, March 25th.
+Investors of record on Friday, March 11th were given a $0.40 dividend.
+The ex-dividend date was Thursday, March 10th.
+This represents a $1.60 annualized dividend and a dividend yield of 4.07%.
+Kraft Heinz’s dividend payout ratio is presently 195.12%.

 About Kraft Heinz (Get Rating)